-To reserve a date and make arrangements for marriage, you must call and schedule an appointment with one of the priests at least six months to a year in advance.
+To be able to be receive the Sacrament of Marriage at our parish, either the bride or groom must be a parishioner of Our Lady of Victory.
+To reserve a date and make arrangements for marriage, you must call and schedule an appointment with the priest at least six months to a year in advance.
 This should be done at the same time you make other arrangements (e.g. your reception).
 Attendance at a marriage preparation program is required.

 MARRIAGE PREPARATION GUIDELINES